 - NTH

 - Pharmaceutical co-sponsors

 - Clinical Site Monitor

 - HPTN LOC, SDMC, and LC

 - Responsible IRBs/ECs

 - US FDA

-- Site drug or other regulatory authorities
+- Other regulatory authorities

-In addition to efforts undertaken by CRS staff to ensure confidentiality, the HPTN has obtained a Certificate of Confidentiality that protects US CRSs listed on the Certificate from being compelled to disclose study-related information by any US federal, state or local civil, criminal, administrative, legislative act or other proceedings.
-The provisions of the Certificate of Confidentiality, as well as its limitations (e.g., in cases of reportable harm to self or others), will be included in the informed consent form and will be explained to participants during the informed consent process for each study to which the certificate applies (see Section 7.3).
+In addition to efforts undertaken by CRS staff to ensure confidentiality, eligible research studies that are funded by NIH are automatically issued a Certificate of Confidentiality (CoC) under the NIH Policy for Issuing Certificates of Confidentiality that protects CRSs from being compelled to disclose study-related information by any US federal, state or local civil, criminal, administrative, legislative act or other proceedings.
+The provisions of the CoC, as well as its limitations (e.g., in cases of reportable harm to self or others), will be included in the informed consent form and will be explained to participants during the informed consent process for each study to which the certificate applies (see Section 7.3).